winft/wrapland/CONTRIBUTING.md

 information on when the next new major version is released from master branch or a minor release with changes from one of the bug-fix branches.

-To land the merge request in the next release it must be concluded before the branch off to the new version.
+To land the pull request in the next release it must be concluded before the branch off to the new version.
 The exception are bug fixes.
-Such contributions will be merged first to the master branch and if no issues with the change were found on there will be cherry-picked back to the current stable branch.
+Such contributions will be pulled first to the master branch and if no issues with the change were found on there will be cherry-picked back to the current stable branch.
 The current stable branch is the last branch being branched off with the name pattern *Plasma/\**.